Vitamin D

 4. Depressed.

-5. They may experience pain in bone, especially in joints.
+5. They may experience pain in bone specially in joints.

-According to a study on 2,300 men by researchers from the University of Manchester (UK), People with vitamin D deficiency were more than twice prone to widespread chronic pain than those with a good vitamin D level.
+According to a study on 2,300 men by the researchers from the University of Manchester (UK), People with vitamin D deficiency were more than twice prone to chronic widespread pain than those who had good level of vitamin D.

 Vitamin D Deficiency Symptoms in Women

-The benefits of vitamin D, as proven by tons of research, are quite loud and clear, but the signs indicating you are low in this hormone are quieter.
+The benefits of vitamin D as proven by tons of research are quite loud and clear but the signs that indicate you are low in this hormone are a bit quieter.
+Women with low level of vitamin D may have following symptoms:

 1. Difficulty in thinking clearly.